THE DEVIL WE KNOW IS PREMIERING AT THE 2018 SUNDANCE FILM FESTIVAL!

 Before leaving FNC, Kristin spent several years senior producing the O’Reilly Factor, the network’s #1 rated show.
 She is currently working on the development of multiple Atlas Films projects.
 She is based in New York, where she lives with her husband and two young children.

-Josh studied law at Thomas Jefferson School of Law, and after working as an attorney for a number of years, he decided to follow his love for film and desire to bring forth issues of truth and justice.
-Josh’s introduction into production began with the award-winning film, DIVE!, Living off America’s Waste, which won awards at 22 film festivals around the world and even screened at the US Capital in Washington DC.
+Josh Kunau studied law at Thomas Jefferson School of Law, and after working as an attorney for a number of years, he decided to follow his love of film and his desire to bring forth issues of truth and justice.
+Josh’s introduction to production began with the award-winning film, DIVE!: Living off America’s Waste, which won awards at 22 film festivals around the world

-Following DIVE!, Josh began producing the critically acclaimed and highly contentious documentary GMO OMG, which was released in theaters and is now on DVD and VOD.
-During that same time, Josh worked on a number of
+Following DIVE!, Josh began producing the critically acclaimed and highly contentious documentary, GMO OMG, which premiered at the Berlinale Film Festival and was released in theaters across the country.
+During that same time, Josh worked on a number of independent projects designed at creating change, which included a series of celebrity PSA’s for the Environmental Working Group and Prop 37 in California.

 "Masterfully crafted…the details are mind-boggling (...)
 The film is nothing if not comprehensive"